-The damper should be opened when initially starting a fire in a cold stove.
+The damper should be fully opened when initially starting a fire in a cold stove.
 This directs smoke up the flue and protects the catalytic combustor from direct contact with flames.
-As soon as the fire reaches the light-off temperature to operate the catalytic combustor, the damper is closed to redirect the smoke to the combustor for more thorough burning.
+As soon as the fire reaches the light-off temperature (700 to 900 degrees F) to operate the catalytic combustor, the damper is closed to redirect the smoke to the combustor for more thorough burning.

 Burning problems in a Buck stove sometimes can be attributed to misuse of the damper.
 Leaving the bypass damper open after reaching temperatures to trigger the catalytic combustor will cause the combustor not to operate efficiently and the heat from the stove will be less than expected.
 Open the bypass damper whenever you need to open the door of a Buck stove to add more fuel.
 If you leave it closed, smoke will billow out into the room instead of up the flue.